onnx/onnx/docs/Operators.md

   Note that because of the ONNX restriction that only the last parameter of an operator can be variadic, the initial-states and scan-inputs are listed together as one input parameter.
   Similarly, the final-states and scan-outputs are listed together as one output parameter.
-  The length M of the scan_axes attribute is sufficient to distinguish which inputs and outputs are which.
+  The optional attribute num_scan_inputs indicates the number M of scan-inputs.
+If this attribute as well as the directions attribute are omitted, the number M of scan-inputs is assumed to be 1.

   The behavior of

       Scan <
-          scan_axes = [axis_1, ..., axis_m],
+          num_scan_inputs = m,
           body = loop-body
       > (sequence_lengths, init_1, ..., init_n, scan_1, ..., scan_m)